ElementsProject/lightning/doc/lightningd-config.5.md

  **force-feerates**==*VALUES*
-Networks like regtest and testnet have unreliable fee estimates: we usually treat them as the minumum (253 sats/kw) if we can't get them.
+Networks like regtest and testnet have unreliable fee estimates: we usually treat them as the minimum (253 sats/kw) if we can't get them.
 This allows override of one or more of our standard feerates (see lightning-feerates(7)).
 Up to 5 values, separated by '/' can be
 provided: if fewer are provided, then the final value is used for the remainder.
-The values are in per-kw (roughly 1/4 of bitcoind's per-kb values), an in order are "opening", "mutual_close", "unilateral_close", "delayed_to_us", "htlc_resolution", and "penalty".
+The values are in per-kw (roughly 1/4 of bitcoind's per-kb values), and the order is "opening", "mutual_close", "unilateral_close", "delayed_to_us", "htlc_resolution", and "penalty".

 You would usually put this option in the per-chain config file, to avoid setting it on Bitcoin mainnet!  e.g. `~rusty/.lightning/regtest/config`.